Disability in Costa Rica

 The incidence of disability in Costa Rica is about 10.5% of the population.
-The country is a party to the United Nations Convention on the Rights of Persons with Disabilities since 2008.
+The country has been a party to the United Nations Convention on the Rights of Persons with Disabilities (CRPD) since 2008.

 Demographics

-According to the 2011 national census 10.5% of Costa Rican's have a disability, 52% of them are female and 48% male.
+According to the 2011 national census, 10.5% (452,859) of Costa Ricans have a disability, 52% of them female and 48% male.
 Visual impairment that cannot be corrected with spectacles or lenses is the most common disability (56%).

+A 2023 United Nations article gives figures of 18% (over 670,000) of the population, 61% female and 39% male.

 Law and policy

-Costa Rica signed the UN Convention on the Rights of Persons with Disabilities on 30 March 2007 and ratified the treaty on 1 October 2008.
+Costa Rica signed the Convention on the Rights of Persons with Disabilities on March 30, 2007, and ratified the treaty on October 1, 2008.

-Under the Ley de Igualdad de Opportunidades (Law of Equal Opportunities), no person can be discriminated because they're disabled if they are equally capable as another person.
-This law also promotes that public places and transport should have facilities that enable people with disabilities to access them.
+Under Law 7600, the Ley de Igualdad de Opportunidades (Law of Equal Opportunities), published in the Diario Oficial La Gaceta (official gazette) on May 29, 1996, no person can be discriminated against because they are disabled if they are equally capable as another person.
+In February 2014, Act No. 18283 of February 2014 amended the law to define persons with disabilities and accessibility in accordance with the CRPD.

+In June 2012, Act No. 9049 elevated sign language to the status of an official language.

+On August 30, 2016, Law No. 9379, the Ley para la Promoción de la Autonomía Personal de las Personas con Discapacidad (Law for the Promotion of Personal Autonomy for People with Disabilities) went into force to "promover y asegurar, a las personas con discapacidad, el ejercicio pleno y en igualdad de condiciones con los demás del derecho a su autonomía personal" ("to promote and ensure that persons with disabilities fully and equally exercise their right to personal autonomy").
+For the purposes and application of this law, it defines a person with disabilities as:

+aquellas que tengan deficiencias físicas, mentales, intelectuales o sensoriales a largo plazo que, al interactuar con diversas barreras, puedan impedir su participación plena y efectiva en la sociedad, en igualdad de condiciones con las demás (those who have long-term physical, mental, intellectual, or sensory impairments which, when interacting with various barriers, may hinder their full and effective participation in society on an equal basis with others).

 Culture

 May 28 is the Día Nacional de la Persona con Discapacidad (National Disabled People Day) to promote respect for disabled people.